echopen/echopen_prototyping/stable/guide_hardware.md

 ![](./guide_hardware/8_RedPitaya/coax3.jpg)

-* Connect the braided shield to a wire \(that'll be the ground, black on following figure\)
+* Connect the braided shield to a wire \(that'll be the ground, black on the following figure\)
-* Connect the center conductor to another wire \(that'll be the signal, white on following figure\), put a heat-shrink sleeve around solder to protect from short-circuit with ground.
+* Connect the center conductor to another wire \(that'll be the signal, white on the following figure\), put a heat-shrink sleeve around the solder to protect from short-circuits with ground.

 ![](./guide_hardware/8_RedPitaya/coax4.jpg)